NYC Subway Shooter Frank James Case Breakdown! *NEW Info*

 So there he goes.

-That's that's him going into the train station, guys.
+That's him going into the train station, guys.

 Search of the scene of the attack revealed two bags, both of which were recovered from the scene.

-The first bag contained among other items of firearm, a plastic container containing gasoline, a torch, a U-Haw key, and multiple bank cards.
+The first bag contained, among other items, a firearm, a plastic container containing gasoline, a torch, a U-Haul key, and multiple bank cards.

 The firearm was a Glock 17 pistol manufactured in Austria.

-Records provided by the Bureau of Alcohol, Tobacco Farms, and Explosives revealed that the farm was lawfully purchased in Ohio by an individual named Frank Robert James.
+Records provided by the Bureau of Alcohol, Tobacco Farms, and Explosives revealed that the firearm was lawfully purchased in Ohio by an individual named Frank Robert James.

-And that is uh when they say records, guys, that's called an e-trace.
+And that is when they say records, guys, that's called an e-trace.

-The fact that they were able to get it so quickly, um, you know, probably under the um the circumstance of uh domestic terrorism is uh, you know, that's kudos to the ATF agent that made it happen.
+The fact that they were able to get it so quickly, you know, probably under the circumstance of domestic terrorism is, you know, that's kudos to the ATF agent that made it happen.

 Give me a one in the chat if y'all want me to bring a Glock 17 and show y'all what it looks like on camera.